-STATEMENT: Mental Health America believes that all individuals and families should have access to a broad scope of medically appropriate, evidence-based interventions in the continuum of behavioral health services and supports.
+STATEMENT: Mental Health America believes that all individuals and families should have access to a broad scope of medically appropriate, evidence-based interventions in the continuum of behavioral health services and supports, irrespective of the community, residential or inpatient setting.

 Indiana--and the country as a whole--has expanded health care coverage in a way that includes Parity for mental health and addictive disorders.
-MHAI will support legislative and regulatory efforts to assure the implementation of the federal parity legislation.
+MHAI will support state legislative and regulatory efforts to assure the implementation of the federal parity legislation.

-We have taken groundbreaking steps toward improving access to mental health and substance use disorder treatment services.
-Significantly, we have included mental health and substance use disorder services as well as rehabilitative services as components of the essential benefits package that must be offered.
-We have created a health care system that provides a comprehensive, culturally and linguistically appropriate, behavioral health system of services and supports.
+MHAI supports groundbreaking steps toward improving access and reimbursement for mental health and substance use disorder treatment services.
+Significantly, mental health and substance use disorder services are components of the essential benefits package that must be offered under the ACA.
+The legislation strives to have a health care system that provides a comprehensive, culturally and linguistically appropriate, behavioral health system of services and supports.